chris-ritsen/vim-autocorrect/README.md

 It's not a grammar checker.
 There's no way to fix transposition typos on short words like from/form, but it works well for longer or difficult words.

-The main problem is that it takes about ten seconds to source this list, which blocks the user's input.
-So, this has been set to add the abbreviations at a randomized delay with `timer_start`.
-About 50 seconds after loading the package, it should have sourced everything.
+The problem was that it takes time to source this list and with every abbreviation added it takes vim longer to insert one, which blocks user input.
+So instead of that, abbreviations are added in batches at a delay with `timer_start`.
+About 10 seconds after loading the package, it should have sourced everything.

 #### Rules